spacetelescope/poppy/docs/relnotes.rst

  * Improved capabilities for handling complex coordinate systems:

-     * Added new `CoordinateInversion` class to represent a change in orientation of axes, for instance the flipping "upside down" of a pupil image after passage through an interimediate image plane.
+     * Added new `CoordinateInversion` class to represent a change in orientation of axes, for instance the flipping "upside down" of a pupil image after passage through an intermediate image plane.
      * ``OpticalSystem.input_wavefront()`` became smart enough to check for ``CoordinateInversion`` and ``Rotation`` planes, and, if the user has requested a source offset,  adjust the input tilts such that the source will move as requested in the final focal plane regardless of intervening coordinate transformations.